| Previous Page | Next Page | Index

 31 Dec 1838, went aground in shoal water, but a squall assisted in getting the ship afloat.

-4 Mar 1839, departed for Baija Honda, where they had been 2 years previously, and from thence went on to Quibo and got aground, probably on a sandbank at the mouth of a small river, but came off easily with assistance from the Starling.
-There being nothing exceptional to look at sailed for Taboga.
+4 Mar 1839 departed for Baija Honda, where they had been 2 years previously, and from thence went on to Quibo and got aground, probably on a sandbank at the mouth of a small river, but came off easily with assistance from the Starling.
+There being nothing exceptional to look at departed for Taboga.

 6 Apr 1839,arrived at Cocos Island, and departed a day or so later for the Clipperton Rock, 1360 miles distant, where the rock is accompanied by a coral island and lagoon, with no trees, about 3 miles long, so not quite what a mariner might expect from the name.